ankur2603/AI-ML/README.md

-# AIML Projects
+# AI / Machine Learning Learning Journey 🚀

-This repository contains my projects and practice work in **Artificial Intelligence (AI)** and **Machine Learning (ML)** using **Python**.
+This repository documents my learning and hands-on practice in **Artificial Intelligence and Machine Learning** using **Python**.
-The projects focus on learning the fundamentals of AI/ML, data handling, and implementing algorithms using popular Python libraries.

-## Structure
+The focus is on building strong fundamentals through implementation and small projects rather than just theory.

+---

+## 🔍 What this repository contains

-- `Data_Cleaning/` – Projects related to data preprocessing and cleaning using **Pandas**.
+- Python-based data handling and analysis
-- `ML_Algorithms/` – Implementations of machine learning algorithms like Linear Regression, Naive Bayes, KMeans, etc.
-- `Mini_Projects/` – Small AI/ML projects to practice concepts.
+- Practical use of **NumPy** and **Pandas**
+- Data cleaning and preprocessing
+- Exploratory coding and experiments
+- Beginner-level machine learning concepts (to be added progressively)

+---

+## 🧠 Topics Covered So Far

+### Programming & Data Handling
+- Python fundamentals
+- File handling
+- Functions and OOP concepts

+### Data Analysis
+- NumPy basics
+  - Array creation
+  - Indexing & slicing
+  - Reshaping & manipulation
+  - Broadcasting & vectorization
+- Pandas
+  - Data loading
+  - Data cleaning
+  - Handling missing values
+  - Basic data exploration

+---

-## Tools & Libraries Used
+## 🛠 Tools & Technologies
 - Python
 - NumPy
 - Pandas
+- VS Code
+- Git & GitHub

+---

+## 📈 Learning Approach
-- Scikit-learn
+- Learn concepts
-- Matplotlib
+- Implement immediately
-- Seaborn
+- Build small projects
+- Improve gradually through iteration

+This repository will evolve as I continue learning and building more meaningful AI/ML projects.

+---

+## 📌 Status
+🚧 **In progress** — actively learning and updating.

+---

-## About Me
+## 🤝 Connect

-I am a first-year undergraduate engineering student passionate about AI, ML, and Python programming.
-Through these projects, I aim to strengthen my understanding of AI/ML concepts while building practical, hands-on experience.
+Feel free to explore the repository.
+Suggestions and feedback are always welcome.